sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - Recognizes USA 10-digit phone numbers either with or without a country calling code.
 May be optionally formatted with parentheses, dashes, spaces, plus sign (+), or periods.

-- Recognizes international phone numbers only if prefixed by a country calling code (for example, +91 for India).
+- Recognizes international phone numbers if prefixed by a country calling code (for example, +91 for India).

 Examples: